openjax/esc/README.md

 Developed with the CohesionFirst™ approach, **commons-jetty** is built to make a developer's life easier.
 Made possible by the rigorous conformance to design patterns and best practices in every line of its implementation, **commons-jetty** is simple to use and easy to understand.

-#### Simple API for Embedded Servlet Container Initialization
+#### Cohesive and Simple API for Embedded Servlet Container Initialization

-**commons-jetty** provides a simple API a developer may use to initialize a Servlet Container in a JVM, significantly reducing the headache most people have when attempting to accomplish the same with Jetty's raw APIs.
+**commons-jetty** is created to take full advantage of the `javax.servlet.annotation.*` annotations defined in the [Java Servlet v3 Specification of 2009][servlet-v3-spec].
+Designed specifically to avoid non-cohesive config files, **commons-jetty** creates a direct and easy to understand embedded wrapper of the Jetty Servlet Container. **commons-jetty** provides a simple API to initialize a Servlet Container in a JVM, significantly reducing the headache most people have when attempting to accomplish the same with Jetty's raw APIs.

 ### Significantly Reduces Boilerplate Code